On the profinite fundamental group of a connected Grothendieck topos: Finite objects

-\begin{proof}It follows from Corollary \ref{finitestability} that the epi/mono factorisation system of $\Ee$ restricts to $\Ee_f$.
-By Lemmas \ref{binary} and \ref{decidable}(4) finite products of finite objects and equalisers of parallel maps between finite objects belong to $\Ee_f$ so that $\Ee_f$ is an exact category.
-Finite sums of finite objects as well belong to $\Ee_f$ and are stable in $\Ee_f$ so that $\Ee_f$ is an extensive category.
+\begin{proof}By Lemma \ref{complemented3} the diagonal of a decidable Kuratowski-finite object is complemented.
+Equalisers of parallel maps between decidable Kuratowski-finite objects are thus decidable Kuratowski-finite.
+Using Lemma \ref{binary}, Proposition \ref{comparison} and finiteness of the terminal object, it follows that the full subcategory $\Ee_f$ of $\Ee$ spanned by finite objects has all finite limits.
+Since by Corollary \ref{finitestability} the epi/mono factorisation system of $\Ee$ restricts to $\Ee_f$, the category $\Ee_f$ is exact.
+Finite sums of finite objects are finite as well, and are stable in $\Ee_f$ under pullback, so that $\Ee_f$ is an extensive category and hence a pretopos.
 The finite limits and colimits computed in $\Ee_f$ coincide with those computed in $\Ee$, i.e. $\Ee_f$ is an embedded pretopos.
-Lemma \ref{complemented3} implies that all subobjects are complemented.\end{proof}
+Lemma \ref{complemented3} implies that all subobjects in $\Ee_f$ are complemented.\end{proof}

 \begin{rmk}Acu\~{n}a-Linton \cite[Theorem 1.1]{AL} establish Proposition \ref{pretopos} for the full subcategory $\Ee_{dKf}$ of decidable Kuratowski-finite objects of a topos $\Ee$.
 Granting their result, Proposition \ref{pretopos} follows directly from Lemma \ref{complemented1} and Proposition \ref{comparison}.